-Seven years later, on 1 February 1787 and possibly in India, Charlotte married Lieutenant Colonel Henry Malcolm, Adjutant-General to the East-India Company’s troops on the coast of Coromandel [New Zealand].
+Seven years later, on 1 February 1787 and possibly in India, Charlotte married Lieutenant Colonel Henry Malcolm, Adjutant-General to the East-India Company’s troops on the coast of Coromandel, South East India.

 John Ramsay joined the army and he too made his way to India.
 In 1789 a ship returning to England from Madras via St Helena numbered among the passengers:

 Sir Archibald Campbell, K.B, family and suite; Mrs Malcolm… Capt.
 John Ramsay…